Pokkiri: Accolades

-Legacy
+In popular culture

 Some of the quotes from the film that became popular were: "Vada Poche", "Plan Panni Pannanum" spoken by Vadivelu and Vijay's dialogue "Oru Vaati Mudivu Panta, Yen Pecha Naane Kekka Maaten" became popular and was repeated multiple times in his 2022 film Beast.
 One of Vadivelu's dialogue "Vada Poche" inspired a comedy show in Sun Music with same name.
 The dialogue also inspired a song sung by Velmurugan and Powerstar Srinivasan in Arya Surya (2013).
 Other dialogue of Vadivelu, "Plan Panni Pannanum" also inspired a film of the same name.

 The intro fight scene was shown in the Malayalam film Daddy Cool (2009).
 The scenes from the film were parodied in Tamizh Padam as hero being an undercover cop.
 The song "Pokkiri Pongal" is mentioned during the song "Adada" in Pokkiri Simon (2017), where Asin's jogging scene is also parodied.
 Vijay's dialogue before entry fight "Nee adicha piece naan adicha mass" is referenced in the Shylock (2020) Malayalam movie during Mammootty's second entry fight.
 Nelson acknowledged Pokkiri as an inspiration for his directorial Beast (2022).
 Pokkiri was also parodied in the Star Vijay comedy series Lollu Sabha, in an episode named Bakery.